asaadzx/epyac-ter/README.md

 - **Open Programs:** Opens programs using predefined commands.
 - **Add New Programs:** Allows users to add new programs and their commands to the knowledge base.
 - **Add New Questions:** Enables users to add new questions and answers to the knowledge base.
+- **Add New Tasks and show it:** give the user ability to add tasks and show it

 ## Prerequisites